rschick/cloud-chat/README.md

 - add backend tests
 - comment code
 - update readme
-- get user location and save to profile
+- github actions, deploy to prod

+- sort conversations by most recent activity
+- refactor backend to add types and a data layer
-- display users on a map
+- display user avatar in conversation list
 - keep track of and show users that are "online"
 - edit your user profile
-- display user avatar in conversation list
 - multi-user conversations
 - multi-line message input
 - typing indicator